-Through writing about the empath personality type I have connected with many other people who identify as an empath, and time and again I have heard people tell me how they have also attracted relationships with narcissists.
+Through writing about the empath personality type I connected with many others who identify as an empath, and time and again I have heard people tell me how they also attracted relationships with narcissists.
 There is a link.
 So, I decided to explore it further.

 This is my theory…

 From my own experience and studies on the narcissist personality type, there is always one core trait: A narcissist is desperate for attention.